home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 The Double Spey Cast

-In total contrast to the Single Spey, the Double Spey is designed for use in a downstream wind as apposed to an upstream one.
+In total contrast to the Single Spey, the Double Spey is designed for use in a downstream wind.
 Lets face it we need a cast for all situations where necessary.
-The reason it is call a Double Spey cast is simply because it is made up of two basic movements.
-As with most casts, there are various styles of Double Spey cast, but as long as the mechanics are correct then the cast will work.
+The reason it is called a Double Spey cast is simply because it is made up of two basic movements.
+As with most casts, there are various styles of Double Spey cast, but as long as the mechanics are correct then the style you choose will work.
 Here are the basic movements.

 Following on from movement 1.
-Starting from a low position with the rod tip now upstream of you, sweep the fly line downstream with a smooth progressive acceleration whilst at the same time gradually climbing the rod tip up and around an imaginary spiral staircase.
-When you are at the top of the staircase and directly behind your fly on the water, your D loop should then be formed and ready to deliver.
-The direction to which you deliver the cast (for maximum efficiency) will be dependant on your fly placement at the time your D loop has formed.
+Starting from a low position again, but this time with the rod tip upstream of you, (see picture above) sweep your fly line downstream with a smooth progressive acceleration (once again, under tension) whilst at the same time gradually climbing the rod tip up and around an imaginary spiral staircase.
+When you are at the top of the staircase and directly behind your fly on the water below you, your D loop should then be formed and ready to deliver (see picture here).
+The direction to which you deliver the cast (for maximum efficiency) will be dependant on your fly placement at the time your D loop has formed i.e. If your D loop, rod tip, Thumb, Fly line, (on the water) Leader and Fly are all facing the direction to which you wish to cast then it is highly likely that the outcome will be an efficient cast.

-Remember as in the Single Spey, this rule applies to both banks, the only difference with this particular cast is left bank Left hand up and right bank right hand up.
+Remember as in the Single Spey, this rule applies to both banks, the only difference with this particular cast is as follows: left bank Left hand up and right bank right hand up.

 < Back